Search for opportunities to participate in a clinical research study.

 - Discussion of symptoms

-We can often diagnose a lipoma with this information, but we sometimes recommend further testing, in some cases to rule out cancer.
+We can often diagnose a lipoma with this information, but we sometimes recommend further testing.
+This commonly involves special X-rays that allow the boundaries of the lipoma to be better determined.
+Rarely, further investigation is necessary to rule out cancer.
 Liposarcomas – cancerous tumors in fatty tissues – grow rapidly, don't move when touched, and are usually painful.

 Further testing might involve: